DFHack/dfhack/Lua API.rst

 9. ``onInventoryChange(unit_id,item_id,old_equip,new_equip)``

    Gets called when someone picks up an item, puts one down, or changes the way they are holding it.
+If an item is picked up, old_equip will be null.
+If an item is dropped, new_equip will be null.
+If an item is re-equipped in a new way, then neither will be null.
+You absolutely must NOT alter either old_equip or new_equip or you might break other plugins.

 Functions
 ---------